KevinJones/komma-games-quartz/content/Game Review Tags.md

 RPG definition: development, combat, inventory. [[GR - What is an RPG Video Game|See more]].

 - #gr-action-rpg is an RPG where your timing and reflexes matter, usually because you have real-time continuous control over your character.
 Examples include *Torchlight*, *Dark Souls*, and *Odin Sphere*.
-- gr-real-time-rpgis an RPG with real-time combat but gives you the tools to automate or pause the action.
+- #gr-real-time-rpg is an RPG with real-time combat but gives you the tools to automate or pause the action.
 Examples include *Final Fantasy XII*, *Fallout 3*, and *Baldur's Gate*.
-- gr-turn-based-rpgis an RPG where the action unfolds in a strictly turn-based manner and characters can't generally act simultaneously.
+- #gr-turn-based-rpg is an RPG where the action unfolds in a strictly turn-based manner and characters can't generally act simultaneously.
 Examples include *Dragon Quest XI*, *Darkest Dungeon*, and *XCOM*.

 ### Simulator